Cloudzero/cloudzero-charts/README.md

 helm upgrade --install <release-name> cloudzero/<chart-name>
 ```

-Installation can also be managed by deployment tools such as ArgoCD or Spinnaker if desired, but this document assume that releases are managed via helm.
+Installation can also be managed by deployment tools such as ArgoCD or Spinnaker if desired, but installation instructions in this repository assume the use of the Helm CLI.

 ## Testing